awslabs/harmonix/README.md

 +    },
 +  },

-// Add the reference below
+// Add the Route reference for /aws-apps-search-page as shown below [...] const routes = (

-[...]
-const routes = (
   <FlatRoutes>